Everything You Need to Know About Washing Your Dreadlocks

-Dreadlocks are a timeless and totally cool hairstyle we’ve loved for ages.
+Learning how to wash dreadlocks is probably a lot easier than you might think.
 While many love the idea of going for a dreadlock style, how to care for them can be kind of confusing.
 How do you wash dreadlocks?
-We’ll walk you through this commonly asked question and give you tips on the best ways to care for your dreads.
+How often should you wash them?
+Which products won’t do any damage?

 How to Wash Your Dreadlocks